 British-made Pacerpoles are far superior to the trekking poles you can buy in the United States.
-I’ve been testing a pair for nearly 2 months and I am a convert.
+I’ve been using them for 7 years and can’t imagine hiking without them.
 They help me carry a backpack with better posture, prevent muscle soreness in my legs, and are much more resistant to bending and snapping than my current trekking poles.

 The Pacerpoole grips are handed, meaning that one fits your right hand and one fits your left.
 This can take a little getting used to if you use regular poles today because they’re not interchangeable.
 In fact, getting used to Pacerpoles can take months because they are so different from regular trekking poles.
 It took me about 50 miles of hiking before I really got the hang of using them and managed to de-program my old trekking poles habits.